-My therapeutic approach to treating depression includes providing a safe and contained space for people to open up about their history with experiencing depression and how they are feeling their depression symptoms in the here and now.
-By uncovering one’s history with depression provides further understanding of the self and helps to deal with depression in ways that are proactive and healthy for one to alleviate their symptoms.
+My therapeutic approach to treating depression via telehealth sessions includes providing a safe and contained space for people to open up about their history with experiencing depression and how they are feeling their depression symptoms in the here and now.
+Uncovering one’s history with depression provides further understanding of the self and helps to deal with depression in ways that are proactive and healthy for one to alleviate their symptoms.

 I believe that talk therapy for depression can be a highly effective way to treat depression and I also believe that medication alongside talk therapy with me can be an effective treatment.
 As a therapist, I view each person as unique in how she experiences her depression.
 As a result, how your depression will be treated will be decided together based on your individual experience with your depression.

 There are many feelings and symptoms brought on by depression and these can include:

 - Loss of interest in life activities that were enjoyable before